IQSS/dss-workshops-archived/R/Rintro/Rintro.md

 | SAS (.sas7bdat)        |
 | Excel (.xls, .xlsx)    |

 R is smart enough to recognize most common file formats for us using the `import()` function.
-To use this functionality we first need to install and attache the `rio` package.
+To use this functionality we first need to install and attach the `rio` package.

 ``` r
   ## install and load the rio package